Supply chain

 self-assessment form within six months.
 This follow-up process is to ensure that they are meeting the terms of the contract.
 In addition to these measures, random checks are made of low-risk suppliers, who must also complete the longer selfassessment form.

-Where a non-conformance is discovered in the self-assessment form, a dialogue begins with the supplier to ensure that they remedy this.
-The suppliers are asked to submit a proposed action plan for Pandox to approve.
-Pandox follows up to ensure that actions decided on are implemented within the set schedule.
-Suppliers that do not remedy the non-conformances identified may be terminated, depending on the level of seriousness.
+When a non-conformance is discovered in a self-assessment form, a dialogue begins with the supplier in which they are asked to propose an action plan.
+Pandox approves the plan and then follows up to ensure that the actions decided on are carried out within the established

 5. Site visits